- SEO metrics allow you to measure the effectiveness of your SEO efforts and make corrective changes based on the data.

 To drive higher conversion rates, identify relevant keywords at the top, middle, and bottom of the marketer’s funnel and then focus on creating content around those particular keywords.

 Check out our complete ecommerce conversion rate checklist for more.

 11. Number of pages indexed

-In order for Google to show a page in its search results, it first needs to index it.
-If any of your pages aren’t indexed, they’ll never get any organic search traffic.
+Google only shows indexed pages in its search results.
+So if your pages aren’t indexed, then they won’t get organic search traffic.
 Use Google Search Console to ensure that all relevant pages on your site are properly indexed.

-One important side note here: if any of your indexed pages are duplicated, outdated, irrelevant, or thin (fewer than 300 words), it could hurt your overall site authority.
-A content audit of indexed pages can help you identify these types of pages and then:
+One important side note here: if your indexed pages are duplicated, outdated, irrelevant, or thin, it could hurt your overall site authority.
+Perform a content audit to identify low-quality indexed pages and take the following actions: